Enabling Large Language Models to Generate Text with Citations: Task Setup and Datasets

 \section{Task Setup and Datasets}

-Our task is formalized as follows: Given a query $q$ and a corpus of text passages $\mathcal{D}$, the system is required to return an output $\mathcal{S}$ , which consists of $n$ statements $s_1$, ..., $s_n$, and each statement $s_i$ cites a list of passages $\mathcal{C}_i = \{c_{i,1}, c_{i, 2}, \ldots\}$\footnote{In practice, we allow at most 3 citations for each statement as more citations usually do not help.} , where $c_{i,j}\in \mathcal{D}$.
-In this work, we segment LLMs' output into statements by sentence boundaries, as one sentence usually conveys a coherent statement while being short enough to be easily verified.\footnote{ QAMPARI requires a list as the answer, and we choose each entity in the generated list as a statement.} While LLMs may include sentences that do not require a citation, such as ``\ti{I'm happy to help}'', we observe that almost all sentences that LLMs output in response to our input questions provide valuable information that should be verified and require citations, similar to the findings of \citet{liu2023evaluating}.
+Our task is formalized as follows: Given a query $q$ and a corpus of text passages $\mathcal{D}$, the system is required to return an output $\mathcal{S}$ , which consists of $n$ statements $s_1$, ..., $s_n$, and each statement $s_i$ cites a list of passages $\mathcal{C}_i = \{c_{i,1}, c_{i, 2}, \ldots\}$\footnote{In practice, we allow at most 3 citations for each statement as more citations usually do not help.}, where $c_{i,j}\in \mathcal{D}$.
+In this work, we segment LLMs' output into statements by sentence boundaries.\footnote{ QAMPARI requires a list as the answer, and we choose each entity in the generated list as a statement.} While LLMs may include sentences that do not require a citation, such as ``\ti{I'm happy to help}'', we observe that almost all sentences that LLMs output provide valuable information and require citations, similar to findings in \citet{liu2023evaluating}.
 In this work, citations are enclosed by box brackets such as \texttt{[1][2]}.

-We divide the corpus $\mathcal{D}$ into 100-word passages following previous works on open-domain question answering~\cite{karpukhin-etal-2020-dense,petroni-etal-2021-kilt,piktus2021web}.
-This is in contrast to commercial systems like Bing Chat, which often cite entire Web pages.
-Taking short 100-word passages has several advantages: (1) It is easier for humans to verify; (2) It allows for more retrieved passages to fit in LLMs' limited context.
+We divide the corpus $\mathcal{D}$ into 100-word passages following previous works on open-domain question answering~\cite{karpukhin-etal-2020-dense,petroni-etal-2021-kilt,piktus2021web}, in contrast to commercial systems like Bing Chat, which cite entire Web pages.
+We take 100-word passages because it is easier for humans to verify, and allows for more retrieved passages to fit in LLMs' limited context.

 We choose QA datasets so that (1) they contain factual questions, in which references are important; (2) questions require long-text answers that cover multiple aspects; (3) answering the questions requires synthesizing multiple sources.
 We select three datasets (Table~\ref{tab:datasets}) and introduce them below.
 See \S\ref{app_sec:dataset_stats} for additional statistics.